 Olympic Champions Wise, Bowman and Christensen lead 39 athletes named to 2016 U.S. Freeskiing Team

 Athlete Photo Gallery

-Kenworthy first gained recognition for his park skiing with one of his ski movie edits he posted on the Internet.
-Shortly thereafter he began filming with well-known ski production companies and working his way into the freeskiing elite, a place he intends to stay.
+A Telluride native, Kenworthy first gained recognition for his park skiing with one of his ski movie edits he posted on the Internet.
+Shortly thereafter he began filming with well-known ski production companies and ascending through the elite freeskiing ranks.

 OFF THE SNOW